 In many states, people with a high risk mortgage - one that has a very high interest rate, or maybe a large balloon payment, can access special programs to help them avoid foreclosure.
 However, that is not the case in Delaware.
 All homeowners have the same set of protections and regulations should they find themselves facing a foreclosure in the state.

 Additional State Laws

 Delaware is a homestead state.
-Under the Delaware exemption system, homeowners may exempt up to $100,000 in 2011 and $125,000 in 2012 of their home or other property covered by the homestead exemption.
+Under the Delaware exemption system, homeowners may exempt up to $125,000 (in 2012) of their home or other property covered by the homestead exemption.
 Also, for disabled persons unable to work or a married couple where one spouse is at least 65 years old, the homestead exemption is $125,000.
 However, the property must be your principal residence.